cartopher/automateSanGIS/README.md

 #### Creating a Class Object & Constructor
-Encapsulate all methods and variables into a Class Object and initialize the process
+Encapsulate all methods and variables into a Class Object and initialize the process The __init__() function is always executed when an object is created from this class and can be used to initialize some class variables
 ````
-class sangis_parcels():
+class SanGISDownload():

     # assign class variables
     directory = None
     filename = None
     current_month_folder = None

+    # create a constructor and initialize class variables
     def __init__(self, directory, filename):
-        """constructor creates class variables and methods
-        :param self: pass 'self' to access variables coming from the constructor
-        :param directory: a file path for all output files
-        :param filename: the name of output files
-        :param current_month_folder: a file path to the time-stamped folder
-        """

-        # initialize class variables
         self.directory = directory
         self.filename = filename
 ````

-#### Create Directory Function
+#### Create Method for Directory

     def changeDirectory(self):
-        """Description:"""

         directoryPath = self.directory

-        # store the current year and date into a variable
+        # store the current YYYY_MM into a variable
         currentMonth = time.strftime("%Y_%m")

-        # create a time-stamped folder and in the directory location
+        # create a time-stamped folder
         if os.path.isdir(directoryPath + currentMonth):
             print("Directory already exists")
         else: